Health care systems by country: Bhutan

-People's Republic of China
+China

-The effective public health work in controlling epidemic disease during the early years of the PRC and, after reform began in 1978, the dramatic improvements in nutrition greatly improved the health and life expectancy of the Chinese people.
+The effective public health work in controlling epidemic disease during the early years of China and, after reform began in 1978, the dramatic improvements in nutrition greatly improved the health and life expectancy of the Chinese people.
 The 2000 WHO World Health Report – Health systems: improving performance found that China's health care system before 1980 performed far better than countries at a comparable level of development, since 1980 ranks much lower than comparable countries.
 The famed "barefoot doctor" system was abolished in 1981.

 China is undertaking a reform on its health care system.
 The New Rural Co-operative Medical Care System (NRCMCS) is a new 2005 initiative to overhaul the health care system, particularly intended to make it more affordable for the rural poor.
 Under the NRCMCS, the annual cost of medical cover is 50 yuan (US$7) per person.
 Of that, 20 yuan is paid in by the central government, 20 yuan by the provincial government and a contribution of 10 yuan is made by the patient.
 As of September 2007, around 80% of the whole rural population of China had signed up (about 685 million people).
 The system is tiered, depending on the location.
 If patients go to a small hospital or clinic in their local town, the scheme will cover from 70 to 80% of their bill.
 If they go to a county one, the percentage of the cost being covered falls to about 60%.
 And if they need specialist help in a large modern city hospital, they have to bear most of the cost themselves, the scheme would cover about 30% of the bill.